Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Chain-of-Thought (CoT) Reasoning}

-Finally, we examine CoT~\cite{zhang2024mcot} prompting strategies (see Table~\ref{tab:exp_cot}) using Gemini-2-5-Flash, which provides stronger reasoning capabilities.
-Notably, the performance of Gemini-2.5-Flash under noisy conditions falls below that of Gemini-1.5-Flash, highlighting the inherent difficulty of the task. ``Step-by-step'', the simplest CoT technique, improves robustness by encouraging explicit reasoning. ``Visual-Description'' directs the model to systematically investigate the image.
-On the other hand, ``Speech-Description'' instructs the model to transcribe the spoken query before answering.
-Combining the two (``Cross-Modal'') shows the best F1 score of 77.9, which significantly surpasses the baseline of 62.2.
-Based on the performance gap between the above three prompting techniques, we conclude that the gains primarily come from audio-aware prompting.
-Nevertheless, none of the CoT strategies closes the gap to text-query performance.
+Table~\ref{tab:exp_cot} examines CoT~\cite{zhang2024mcot} prompting strategies using Gemini-2-5-Flash, which has stronger reasoning capabilities.
+Notably, the performance of Gemini-2.5-Flash under noisy conditions falls below that of Gemini-1.5-Flash, underscoring the inherent difficulty of the task. ``Step-by-step'', the simplest CoT technique, improves robustness by encouraging explicit reasoning. ``Visual-Description'' directs the model to systematically investigate the image~\cite{ghosh2025visual}, whereas ``Speech-Description'' instructs the model to \textit{transcribe} the spoken query before answering~\cite{ma2025audiocot}.
+Combining both (``Cross-Modal'') shows the best F1 score of 77.9\%, which significantly surpasses the baseline of 62.2\%.
+Based on the performance gap between the above three prompting techniques, the gains primarily arise from explicitly addressing the speech modality.
+Nevertheless, none of the strategies closes the gap to text-query performance.